CMS Emergency Preparedness Rule: What You Need to Know Now

 The next steps

 Some healthcare facilities may already meet or exceed the new CMS emergency preparedness regulations.
-But every review (at least annually) of emergency preparedness plans should include review of the current CMS emergency preparedness rule.
+But every review of emergency preparedness plans should include review of the current CMS emergency preparedness rule.
 Follow along with our blog series to get full details on the changes.